grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Hemi and Shakes found the dock boss stomping around the dock on a crude prosthetic foot, counting the crates that had come off the _Prospect_ and checking them against a list on a greasy clipboard.

 "Hmm.
-Mr. Howell.
-The manifest says 215 crates, but I only count 212."
+Mr. Howell, the manifest says 215 crates, but I only count 212."
 The dock boss gestured towards the stacks of crates.

 "I do not know what to tell you.
 Logistics is not an exact science," said Hemi.

-"No it clearly is not.
+"No, it clearly is not.
 I will adjust the payment based on your delivery."
 He scribbled some figures with his pencil on the clipboard for a minute and showed it to Hemi.
 "Does that look right?"

 Hemi nodded when he saw that the amount agreed with the calculations he had previously done himself in his head.
 The dock boss emptied a heavy leather sack of coins onto a crate in front of them and counted out and arranged stacks.
-When he finished counting --- with Hemi double checking every stack --- Hemi swept all the coins off the crate with one swipe of his big hand into a canvas bag he pulled from the inside pocket of his tweed jacket.
+When he finished counting --- with Hemi double-checking every stack --- Hemi swept all the coins off the crate with one swipe of his big hand into a canvas bag he pulled from the inside pocket of his tweed jacket.
 Hemi thanked the dock boss gruffly.
-As he and Shakes walked back to the _Prospect_, Hemi counted out Shakes' second deck-hand share he was owed.
+As he and Shakes walked back to the _Prospect_, Hemi counted out Shakes's second deck-hand share.
 They agreed to leave the payment for the modifications to the _Gnat_ for a later time when Shakes could figure the cost more precisely.

 They had just stepped onto the dock when Shakes shaded his eyes and looked far up the channel.
 "What the fuck is going on up there?"